saikumar14-08/ShelfSpace/ShelfSpaceWeb/README.md

 -> To save our data in the DB, we used post form.
 For that, now we have to goto out category controller and we have create a action method which takes the Category obj as arg and add the obj to the DB and save the changes to db.
 	-> _db.Add(obj); _db.SaveChanges()

+Server Side Validations:
+-> Server-side validation always runs regardless of client-side validation and is essential for security.
+-> Model validation happens automatically when a controller action receives a model parameter decorated with validation attributes.
+-> You check validation state in the controller using:
+	if (!ModelState.IsValid) — means validation failed.
+-> Use ModelState.AddModelError to add custom validation errors manually in controller or service logic.
+-> ModelState.AddModelError("PropertyName", "Error message") — property-specific error.
+-> ModelState.AddModelError(string.Empty, "Error message") — model-level (general) error.
+-> After validation fails, return the model and errors back to the view so errors can be displayed.

+Server-side validation handles:
+-> Complex rules that client-side can’t enforce (e.g., checking database uniqueness).
+-> Protects against malicious or disabled client-side validation.
+-> Validation attributes like [Required], [Range], etc., run on server during model binding.
+-> You can implement custom validation attributes by inheriting from ValidationAttribute and overriding IsValid method.
+-> Use TryValidateModel(model) if you want to validate a model manually inside controller or service.
+-> To get all errors in code, you can iterate over ModelState.Values and their .Errors collection.

 	=============== FLOW =============